emulsify-ds/emulsify-cli/USAGE.md

 #### Installing all available components

-If you would like to simply install all components available withing the system you've selected, use the `--all` flag.
+If you would like to simply install all components available within the system you've selected, use the `--all` flag.

 Example usage: